What is domestic abuse?

 Any situation in which an individual is forced to participate in unwanted, unsafe or degrading sexual activity is sexual abuse.

-Financial abuse could include controlling access to money, asking you to account for every penny spent, stopping you getting a job or spending the money allocated for other things.
+Economic abuse could include: - controlling access to money - asking you to account for every penny spent - stopping you getting a job or - spending the money allocated for other things

 Violence or threatening behaviour